garrandall/popular-music-data/tracks/step-by-step-new-kids-on-the-block.md

   ranking_list: Billboard Hot 100
   start_date: '1990-09-01'
 ---
-Step by step, ohbaby
+Step by step, oh baby
 Gonna get to you, girl
 Step by step, rah

-Step by step, ohbaby
+Step by step, oh baby
 Gonna get to you, girl
-Step by step, ohbaby
+Step by step, oh baby
 Really want you in my world